arcan1s/awesome-widgets/README.md

 File with AC information.
 File (`/sys/class/power_supply/AC/online` by default) must contain `1` if AC is online.

-**Music player**

-Select one of supported music playes for player label.

 Tooltip settings
 ----------------
 Since version 1.7.0 CPU, CPU clock, memory, swap and network labels support graphical tooltip.
 To enable them just make the needed checkboxes a fully checked.
 The number of stored values can be set in the tab.
 Colors of graphs are configurable too.